The Best Restaurants On The East Side guide image

 photo credit: Holly Dirks

 Between the long lines, and the soundtrack that could only have been picked by a DJ-turned-ramen chef (true story), getting into Ramen Tatsu-ya feels like you just walked into Austin’s hottest club.
-And it’s conveniently located in walking distance from most of the bars on the East Side, making it a great place to start, or end, your night with some fuel.
+And it’s conveniently located within walking distance from most of the bars on the East Side, making it a great place to start (or end) your night with some fuel.
+Get the Ol’ Skool made with chicken shoyu broth if you want something a little lighter, or just go all in with one of the classic tonkotsu bowls.

 Cisco’s claims to be the oldest Tex-Mex restaurant in Austin, and considering it opened in 1950, we have very little doubt about the fact.
 There’s a small counter up front that feels like (and probably is) an old school diner bar, and an open kitchen.
 Behind that, is some kind of Narnia-esque hallway that leads to a series of large dining rooms that make this place infinitely bigger than it initially looks.
 The menu is made up mostly of Tex-Mex staples—migas and huevos rancheros by morning, fajitas and enchiladas by night—which is exactly what you want out of a place that pioneered the cuisine.